 Which agencies handle advertising for Axe / Lynx?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Axe / Lynx?
-See Personal Care for other companies
+The main rival products to Axe/Lynx are Procter & Gamble's Old Spice, TAG and Gillette brands, and Adidas For Men by Coty.
+See Personal Care for other companies.

 Account assignments & selected contact information